Controle-Zero/kisalu-api/README.md

 npm install
 ```
 ### Setup the environment
-Create a .env in the root with the following structure
+Create a .env file in the root with the following structure

 ```sh
 DATABASE_URL="postgresql://postgres:docker@localhost:5432/kisalu_local?schema=public"